justinwidney/379/AS1/README.txt

 Description:
-The findpattern function will scan the entire address space of the calling proccess and given some pattern, it will find the location and addressing mode of each match.
+The findpattern function will scan the entire address space of the calling process and given some pattern, it will find the location and addressing mode of each match.
 To run the program through some test cases, call "make tests p=<pattern>", where <pattern> is some characters or letters.
 You will then be prompted to input how many matches you would like to see and have printed out.
-To test each case seperatly, call "make test[1-3]  p=<pattern>".
+To test each case separately, call "make test[1-3]  p=<pattern>".
 Where [1-3] is the number of the case you would like to test i.e: "make test1 p=test".
 After the second call to findpattern, next to each match there are 1 of 3 flags.